gamkedo-la/Half-Metal/dontupload/test-feedback.md

 1. Add an ammo limit to the player, so that they can carry over some shots but only within a reasonable limit that won't break the puzzles of following levels
 2. Redesign intro levels to focus on prepping the player to learn the necessary skills of the game, then create follow-up levels to re-iterate those skills (make them stick)
 3. Add more "easy wins" to the intro levels to get the player invested before they hit the more challenging parts
+4. Create "ammo drain" levels that focus on destroying lots of enemies, to keep the player's ammo levels evened out